Skip to content

 Dermal Use Limit: This is the maximum recommended percentage for topical use.

 We have also included the equivalent number of drops per appropriate volume of carrier oil in either fluid ounces or milliliters (according to each oil and our bottles’ dropper mechanism*).
-Our dermal use limits are based on a maximum single day product application of 30 mL (which is equivalent to 1 ounce).

 While our recommended maximum concentration limits are based on the best science available, anyone can be sensitive or allergic to any substance, including essential oils.
 If you notice any irritation or other adverse reaction to topically applied essential oil and carrier oil blends, please discontinue use immediately.
 Patients who are using other topically applied medication should use separate areas of skin for essential oils and other medications.